flugel-it/fun-with-jenkins2/README.md

 $ sudo aws configure
 ```

-Insert what is asked for.
+Insert what is asked for (Access Key ID and Secret Access Key).
 In order to test it , run:

 ```
 $ sudo aws ec2 describe-images